JermellB/restagraph/README.md

 Resourcetypes can have any number of user-defined attributes.
 Each of these is defined with three characteristics:
 - `name`
     - These are not specified in the Neo4j conventions, so I've gone with lowercase.
+    - Don't name them with a leading `RG`.
+Technically you _can_, but if it collides with a term used by the API for some other kind of filtering, the reserved term takes precedence.
+Filtered terms currently include:
+        - `RGoutbound`
+        - `RGinbound`
 - `description`
     - This only appears in the schema.
 It's for clarifying what the attribute is for, or how it's to be used.
 - `values` is an optional list of acceptable values for an attribute.
 If it's not set, it has no effect.